Kevqqn/BadShaders/README.md

 If you want to try this, have this in your Minecraft shaderpacks folder, use Minecraft 1.21.3, Sodium + Iris.

-In-game, look up and hide you HUD (F1), then it plays.
+In-game, look up and hide your HUD (F1), then it plays.

 Although no music yet.